-This is especially true if you plan on traveling to Clifton Hill in peak season — mid-June to late August.
-Due to our heavily populated street full of family fun amusements, dining and retail facilities, it is the #1 street to travel through and down towards the Hornblower Niagara Cruises, the all-new WildPlay Niagara MistRider zipline attraction, the Niagara Parks and to the Niagara Falls itself.
-You will also find that Clifton Hill offers a large parking lot for your convenience; it is central, fast and the most easily accessible to all these popular Niagara Falls tourist hot spots.
+This is especially true if you plan on traveling to Clifton Hill in peak season (mid-June to late August).
+Due to our heavily populated street full of family fun amusements, dining and retail facilities, it is the #1 street to travel through and down towards the Hornblower Niagara Cruises, WildPlay Niagara MistRider zipline, the Niagara Parks and to the Niagara Falls itself.
+Clifton Hill offers a large parking lot for your convenience; it is central, fast and the most easily accessible to all these popular Niagara Falls tourist hot spots.
 Additionally, the Fallsview Casino is only a short walk away.
 You can avoid line-ups at the Clifton Hill attractions, which can get fairly long on weekends and especially holiday long weekends, by purchasing Clifton Hill Fun Passes online ahead of time.

-Currently, our Clifton Hill Fun Pass features 5 of our most popular attractions bundled into one low price (up to 50% off when you compare to the retail individuals prices).
-Read up on the Clifton Hill Fun Pass by clicking the image below, but basically you can consider these cards as your “fast pass” on Clifton Hill.
-No waiting in cashier line-ups; you simply head to the turnstiles and head on in.
+Currently, our Clifton Hill Fun Pass features 6 of our most popular attractions bundled into one low price (up to 50% off when you compare to the retail individuals prices).
+Basically you can consider these cards as your “fast pass” on Clifton Hill.
+No waiting in cashier line-ups; you simply head to the turnstiles and enter.
 These passes also have a one year expiry date, meaning that you are not required to do all the attractions on one day.
 You could do 3 attractions on one visit and then come back on a later day to do the remaining 2 attractions.
-Use at your own convenience. **As an added bonus, when you purchase it online only you will get TWO (2) admissions to the Niagara SkyWheel.**
+Use at your own convenience. **As an added bonus, when you purchase it online only at www.cliftonhill.com/fun-pass, you will get TWO (2) admissions to the Niagara SkyWheel.**

-Does someone in your family require a wheelchair?
-You may rent one at these places to use:
+Does someone in your family have mobility issues?
+You may rent wheelchairs at one at these places: